 MetaXL keeps pushing the envelope of innovation in meta-analysis.
 Version 1 introduced the quality effects (QE) model,

-version 2 the inverse variance heterogeneity (IVhet) model, and now version 3 introduces the Doi plot and LFK index for the detection of publication bias, and now version 4 adds network
+version 2 the inverse variance heterogeneity (IVhet) model, version 3 introduced the Doi plot and LFK index for the detection of publication bias, and now version 4 adds network

 Meta-analysis is a statistical method to combine the results of epidemiological studies in order to increase power.
 Basically, it produces a weighted average of the included studies

 There are two main issues with meta-analysis: heterogeneity between studies, and publication bias.
 Heterogeneity is usually dealt with by employing the random effects (RE) model.
 However the

 RE estimator, as explained in the MetaXL User Guide, underestimates the

 statistical error and has a larger mean squared error (MSE) than even the fixed effects estimator and for these reasons is seriously flawed and should be abandoned.
 MetaXL offers two alternatives to the